steelbrain/package-deps/README.md

   "package-deps": ["linter"]
 }
 ```
-Because the package installation is async, it provides an API to determine if you should do your thing in your package or wait.
-When dependencies are not installed, Your package is deactivated by deps installer, then dependencies are installed, and then it's activated again.
-Here's how a consumer would look
+Because the package installation is async, it returns a promise that resolves when all the dependencies have been installed.
 ```coffee
 module.exports =
   activate: ->